 Pencil sketching, Adobe Illustrator, Adobe After Effects

-Design practice of previous projects accomplished by studio designers, such as Saily App or Passfold, proved that tight interconnection of design solutions on branding and user interface for the same product features higher level of efficiency.
-Both mentioned cases showed that in brand positioning and promotion, using the concept of strong corporate style and applying the elements of branding such as logo, lettering and illustrations consistently was the effective strategy.
-It is also important to remember that user interface of an application or a website is not just a sort of static or moving images — it is the field of active interaction.
-Interaction with the product via the interface enhances much higher memorability potential of brand elements as well as general stylistic concept.
-Following this approach for SwiftyBeaver project, user interface designer Ludmila Shevchenko and logo designer Arthur Avakyan worked in tight collaboration to get the design solutions that will effectively support each other.
+The design practice of previous projects accomplished by studio designers, such as Saily App or Passfold, proved that tight interconnection of design solutions on branding and user interface for the same product features a higher level of efficiency.
+Both mentioned cases showed that in brand positioning and promotion, using the concept of strong corporate style and applying the elements of branding such as logo, lettering, and illustrations consistently was an effective strategy.
+It is also important to remember that the user interface of an application or a website is not just a sort of static or moving image — it is the field of active interaction.
+Interaction with the product via the interface enhances much higher memorability potential of brand elements as well as general stylistic concepts.
+Following this approach for the SwiftyBeaver project, user interface designer Ludmila Shevchenko and logo designer Arthur Avakyan worked in tight collaboration to get the design solutions that will effectively support each other.

-Naturally, the initial stage of general concept search tried the variants of mascot.
-As the name of the product includes “Beaver”, in the first sketching set the designer presented variants of this animal as a key mascot.
+Naturally, the initial stage of the general concept search tried the variants of the mascot.
+As the name of the product includes “Beaver”, in the first sketching set, the designer presented variants of this animal as a key mascot.
 There was also a variant of the original presentation of “S” and “B” as two basic letters of the product name.
-In addition, this first set included a bit more abstract version based on the set of lines featuring the movement of beaver’s tail.
+In addition, this first set included a bit more abstract version based on the set of lines featuring the movement of the beaver’s tail.

 The variant based on lines was accepted as the basic concept practically at once.
-Although the mascots can be a powerful tool of branding, this time the strategy was different.
-The target audience, as well as the nature of the product, is quite specific so the more abstract version of the logo could show more flexibility in its expressive potential.
-Founder and CEO of SwiftyBeaver Sebastian Kreutzberger was very attentive to details and open for discussions.
-He decided upon the variant with stripes because it made a logo meaningful as logs the app is based on like the logs of trees are stripes so it presented a strong visual metaphor.
-Additionally, he liked the colored stripes of famous 70s and 80s logos so he wanted to have a logo that would look vintage and at the same time super modern.
+Although mascots can be a powerful tool for branding, this time, the strategy was different.
+The target audience, as well as the nature of the product, is quite specific, so the more abstract version of the logo could show more flexibility in its expressive potential.
+Founder and CEO of SwiftyBeaver Sebastian Kreutzberger was very attentive to details and open to discussions.
+He decided upon the variant with stripes because it made a logo meaningful as logs the app is based on, like the logs of trees are stripes, so it presented a strong visual metaphor.
+Additionally, he liked the colored stripes of famous 70s and 80s logos, so he wanted to have a logo that would look vintage and at the same time super modern.
 So, this direction was developed further.

 Moreover, this version got closer to the general visual design of the user interface for the application.
-As it was described in the previous case study, UI design widely used color lines as markers for categories of log entries and the chosen concept of logo provided strong connection of UI design and branding.
+As it was described in the previous case study, UI design widely used color lines as markers for categories of log entries, and the chosen concept of logo provided a strong connection between UI design and branding.
 Therefore, the next stage of the design process of elaborate and thorough work on the slightest nuances.
-Different versions of curves and length of the lines were tried and discussed in search of the most harmonic variant.
+Different versions of curves and lengths of the lines were tried and discussed in search of the most harmonic variant.

 The original version of the logo was colorful, but the monochromatic version was also accomplished and tested to provide branding solutions with a high level of flexibility.